Driving community engagement and brand consistency through strategic design and storytelling.

 Reduced clutter

-Synthesized data and narratives from 150+ events to showcase the intersection of agriculture, startups, and student innovation.
+Synthesized data and content from 150+ Research Park events to showcase the intersection of agriculture, startups, and student innovation.

-Curated expert testimonials in finance, management, and professional development to add social proof and humanize the technical achievements of the park.
+Curated expert testimonials in finance, management, and professional development to add social proof and humanize technical achievements.

-Collaborated with cross-functional teams to articulate UIRP’s value proposition, undergoing multiple design iterations and feedback rounds.
+Collaborated with cross-functional teams to articulate Research Park's value proposition, undergoing multiple design iterations and feedback rounds.

-Enforced visual consistency across all spreads by aligning assets with UIRP's brand identity.
+Helped enforce visual consistency across all spreads by aligning them with Research Park's brand identity.

 → Thinking outside of myself

-I balanced creative autonomy with brand alignment, putting aside personal preferences to embrace feedback as a collaborative tool.
+I balanced creative autonomy with brand alignment, putting aside personal preferences to embrace feedback as a tool for growth and collaboration.

-I learned how branding, structure, and consistency shape audience perception to communicate value through design and writing.
+I learned how branding consistency and user experience design shape audience perception and trust.

-I had to figure out proprietary and at times outdated software to build certain projects (e.g., the newsletter redesign), all while meeting deadlines and juggling projects.
+I had to figure out proprietary and at times outdated software to build certain projects (e.g., the newsletter redesign), all while meeting deadlines and juggling different projects or tasks.

 Shoutout to the other interns!
 An office wall full of polaroids and many good-natured lunchtime debates later, I’ve learned that the team you work with truly makes all the difference.